Unified thermal model for photohadronic neutrino production in astrophysical sources: Introduction

 \section{Introduction}

 Finding the origin of the cosmic-rays arriving at Earth is still an open problem in astrophysics; promising information may come from secondary neutrinos produced in cosmic-ray interactions.
 Astrophysical sites that are able to accelerate cosmic-ray protons can produce pions and subsequently neutrinos, either via purely hadronic collisions with gas or via photohadronic collisions with the radiation field in the sources; for the neutrino production off nuclei, see Ref.~\cite{Morejon:2019pfu}.
-Since high-energy neutrinos are not deflected by interstellar magnetic fields and do not suffer from interactions during their path to Earth, they constitute the ideal messenger to identify the cosmic-ray sources.
+High-energy neutrinos are not deflected by interstellar magnetic fields and do not suffer from interactions during their path to Earth: this is an advantage that can help in identifying the sources in which they have been produced.
 Neutrino telescopes such as IceCube~\cite{Goldschmidt:2001qd,Ahrens:2002dv} and KM3NeT~\cite{Kappes:2007ci} (see also, e.g., Refs.~\cite{Aslanides:1999vq,Aartsen:2014oha,Barwick:2007vba,Meures:2012fka,Martineau-Huynh:2015hae, Schulz:2009zz,Blaufuss:2015muc,Collaboration:2011nsa,Belolaptikov:1997ry,Riccobene:2017fpr}), are the key instruments in the detection of these astrophysical neutrinos.
 A diffuse flux of astrophysical high-energy neutrinos has been observed by IceCube over the last 10 years~\cite{Aartsen:2013bka,Aartsen:2013jdh,Aartsen:2014gkd,Aartsen:2015rwa,Aartsen:2020aqd}.
 However, due to directional uncertainties, positional analyses have not yet been able to uncover the sources~\cite{Bartos:2016wud,Aartsen:2016lir,Aartsen:2017wea,Mertsch:2016hcd,Aartsen:2018ywr,Murase:2013rfa,Murase:2015xka,Ando:2015bva,Silvestri:2009xb,Ahlers:2014ioa,Murase:2016gly,Dekker:2018cqu}.
 For this reason, there is still a fundamental role to be played by the other neutrino telescopes with different energy and directional resolutions.
 We are mostly be interested in the energy threshold and the sensitivity energy range, which depend on the array spacing and technology; we therefore consider three representative experiments from three classes of experiments: dense neutrino arrays, neutrino telescopes, and radio arrays.

 Many different possibilities have been proposed for the astrophysical sources responsible for the production and acceleration of cosmic-rays, including Active Galactic Nuclei (AGN)~\cite{Stecker:1991vm}, Gamma-Ray Bursts (GRBs)~\cite{Piran:2004ba} and Tidal Disruption Events (TDEs)~\cite{Wang:2011ip}.
 For all these candidates the dominant mechanism of neutrino production is believed to be the collision of cosmic-ray protons either with the target photons inside the source in the case of $p\gamma$ interactions or with gas in the case of $pp$ interactions.
 Some indications for individual source-neutrino associations have been presented so far, the blazar TXS~0506+056~\cite{IceCube:2018cha,IceCube:2018dnn} and the TDE named AT2019dsg~\cite{Stein:2020xhk} being the most prominent ones.
 In these source classes the neutrinos are presumably of photohadronic origin, see e.g.~Refs.~\cite{Gao:2018mnu,Cerruti:2018tmc,Keivani:2018rnh,Rodrigues:2018tku} for the blazar and Refs.~\cite{Winter:2020ptf,Murase:2020lnu,Liu:2020isi} for the TDE (although alternative $pp$ models exist, see e.g.~Ref.~\cite{Liu:2018utd} for the blazar).
 We therefore focus on photohadronic interactions in this work.